Currently for the RapidSpike Uptime Monitoring Service you have the option to add one of three types of Uptime monitors.

 The last, and highest level of monitor is the HTTP Monitor.
 This monitor is checking for the existence of pages for your monitored website.
 The monitor work by looking at the HTTP Response Code for the configured page.
 If a page exists, the web server will return a status code of 200, which means OK.
 This is a simple check to ascertain if a page exists on a website.

-it is advisable to check every page on your website (within reason if it is a database driven site) and also to check for the existence of other items such as your favicon.ico or your custom 404 page.
+it is advisable to check every page on your website (within reason if it is a database-driven site) and also to check for the existence of other items such as your favicon.ico or your custom 404 page.

 Why would I use them all?

-One benefit of configuring a ping, TCP and HTTP monitor for your servers and websites is that it provides depth in troubleshooting in the event of an error.
+One benefit of configuring a ping, TCP and HTTP monitor for your servers and websites is that it provides in-depth troubleshooting in the event of an error.
 For example, if your Ping and TCP monitors setup on your web hosting server are passing but your HTTP monitors are failing then this is probably a configuration error on the web server that is preventing your pages from being displayed.

 Another use is looking at the response times from the network, the server and the application.
-With this information you can ascertain if there is a performance issue and identify which part of your infrastructure is causing the issue.Tying all of this together with a User Journey Monitor provides a total end to end solution for managing your web performance.
+With this information, you can ascertain if there is a performance issue and identify which part of your infrastructure is causing the problem.
+Tying all of this together with a User Journey Monitor provides a total end-to-end solution for managing your web performance.